cycneuramus/deceptimeed/.github/README.md

    - Extracts IP addresses (IPv4 and IPv6).
    - Removes invalid entries and duplicates.
-   - Caps total at 100 000 IPs (hard-coded for now).
+   - Caps total at 100 000 IPs by default.

 1. **Atomic Update**\
    Replaces the contents of both sets using a single `nft -f` batch.\